hieuvp/learning-kubernetes/kubernetes-debugging/README.md

 ## Debugging CrashLoopBackOff Application

-> A common situation is that application keeps crashing upon container start,
-> making it difficult to debug as there's not enough time to get shell session
-> into the container and run some troubleshooting commands.
+A common situation is that application keeps crashing upon container start, making it difficult to debug as there's not enough time to get shell session into the container and run some troubleshooting commands.<br />
-> In this case, the solution would be
-> to create a new container with different entry point (or command),
-> which would stop the application from crashing immediately
-> and allowing us to perform debugging.
+In this case, the solution would be to create a new container with different entry point (or command), which would stop the application from crashing immediately and allowing us to perform debugging.

 <br />